ankur512512/httpservice-python/README.md

 Successfully tagged httpservice:latest
 ```

-I have further tagged and pushed this image to my personal repository (link) which is then being used in the Kubernetes cluster deployed in further steps.
+I have further tagged and pushed this image to my personal [repository](https://hub.docker.com/repository/docker/ankur512512/httpservice) which is then being used in the Kubernetes cluster deployed in further steps.

 ### Instructions to bootstrap the testing environment